wp-plugins/banglkb/readme.txt

 5. Now go to Users link from options column.
 Under Users option, click on Your Profile and make sure the Use the visual editor when writing option is unchecked.

-6. Now go to Write, You can see 4 new buttons in the formatting bar.
-They are: UniJoy, Phonetic, probhat & English.
+6. Now go to Write, You can see 3 new buttons in the formatting bar.
+They are: Phonetic, Probhat & Toggle.
+Same Buttons in comment area will also be shown!

 7. Click on any of this button to activate the layout. to back to english click english.

-* If you want to let your visitors make Bangla comment on your blog without using any 3rd party software, just add

-<?php wp_banglakb_comments(); ?>

-After "comment" textarea.
+If you want to activate bangla input system in any textbox / textarea, you can call this JS method banglakb(input_box_id, driver);

+example:
+banglakb('custom_box',phonetic);

+Note: do not put quotes around driver parameter!

 == Frequently Asked Questions ==

 == Screenshots ==

 == Changelog ==

+= 3.0 =
+* Added new jQuery based input parser and driver from Ekushey.org
+* Almost full rewrite of coding
+* Removal of Unijoy layout as it is bullshit!
+* JS methods are simplified so that you can add bangla input support in custom input box / textareas.
+* No template edits are required to show buttons in comment area.

 = 2.1.5 =
 * short tage removed